nmathew98/serve/README.md

 ## About

 A lightweight starting point for API applications.
-It uses SWC under the hood for super fast build times and test times.
+It uses SWC under the hood for super fast build, run, and test times.

 ## Background information